Introduction | Production Process of Nonwoven Fabric

 Powder Bonding Technique

 The basic concept of the powder bonding technique for the production of nonwoven was developed by Eastman Chemicals, USA.
 Under an agreement with Bonar Fabrics of S. Carolina (USA), Eastman Chemicals developed its commercial viability.
 The powder bonding process has increased in use since 1987, with new high-performance lines installed in the USA and UK.
 The advantages of this process are softness, strength, and diversity over a wide range of weights.
 Bonar Carelle of the UK produces ultrasoft fabrics.
-The ultrasoft fabrics are manufactured in a dense or condensed form.
+The ultra-soft fabric is manufactured in a dense or condensed form.
 By the application of heat, they achieve an increase in thickness (loft) of up to 10 times their thickness in the condensed form. (figure 1 and 2)

 Mechanism of Production